Originally Published: February 10, 1995 - Last Updated / Reviewed On: April 9, 2015

 Noisy nights can be disruptive to your quality of sleep (and roommates, partners, etc.).
-Let's start with some basic facts.
-Snoring is noisy breathing through the open mouth during sleep that is produced by vibrations of the soft palate.
+It's good to start with some basic facts: Snoring is noisy breathing through the open mouth during sleep that is produced by vibrations of the soft palate.
 Snoring is usually caused by conditions that interfere with breathing through the nose, such as a common cold, allergies, or enlarged adenoids.
 It's more common while sleeping on your back, when the lower jaw tends to drop open.
 The frequency and volume associated with snoring may vary, even in the same person.

 As long as your health care provider determines that your snoring is not stemming from apnea (a disorder where the snorer stops breathing for seconds, or even minutes) or any other serious condition, here are some tips for alleviating your predicament:

 - For at least two to three hours before bedtime, don't drink alcohol or take sleeping pills, antihistamines, or tranquilizers.
 They depress the central nervous system and make your tongue floppy and throat muscles loose.